Finally, this week, on ABC’s The Bachelorette, the giant elephant in the room was finally addressed…

 A: Sort of

-No doubt Emily and Jef demonstrated a lot of chemistry in Prague this week, and Jef received a coveted hometown date for next week.
+No doubt Emily Maynard and Jef Holm demonstrated a lot of chemistry in Prague this week, and Jef received a coveted hometown date for next week.
 It was interesting when Jef spoke about his parents living in South Carolina stating they were on a “mission” for a few years (interesting place to go on a Mormon mission).
 In fact, Jef’s parents are mission presidents in South Carolina.

 The answer answered the lingering question about Jef Holm’s religious beliefs.

 “I’m not half Mormon.
 I was raised Mormon.
 And my family is still Mormon.
 And my parents raised me with the standards of the church… I’m just not practicing right now.
 I mean, faith is something that’s a huge priority on my list and in my life.
 And I’m really active, you know, in church and everything.
 I’m just not active Mormon.”

 Well, this is an interesting situation.
 So Jef is a non-practicing Mormon (not to be confused with half-Mormon) at the moment.
 Is a Mormon compatible with an Evangelical Christian?
 And what happens if Jef becomes a practicing Mormon?
 We know faith and loyalty are clearly very important qualities to Bachelorette Emily Maynard from the tsunami of hypothetical questions she fires at these guys!

 But, Jef doesn’t appear to be too high-strung about his religious beliefs.
 After all, we did see him drinking a beer in London and tonight he dropped the “F” bomb during his one-on-one declaring “I wanna date you so hard and marry the F&@K out of you.”